-Some patients may experience photosensitivity reactions following administration of fluorouracil, it is recommended that patients are warned to avoid prolonged exposure to sunlight (see section 4.8 Adverse effects (undesirable effects)).
+Some patients may experience photosensitivity reactions following administration of fluorouracil, it is recommended that patients are warned to avoid prolonged exposure to sunlight (see Section 4.8 Undesirable Effects).

 Immunosuppressant effects/increased susceptibility to infections

 Administration of live or live-attenuated vaccines in patients immunocompromised by chemotherapeutic agents including fluorouracil, may result in serious or fatal infections.
 Vaccination with a live vaccine should be avoided in patients receiving fluorouracil.
 Killed or inactivated vaccines may be administered; however, the response to such vaccines may be diminished.